christophercrary/conference-eurogp-2023/README.md

 - Ensure that some Conda package management system (e.g., [Miniconda](https://docs.conda.io/en/latest/miniconda.html)) is installed on the relevant machine.
-- Clone this repository onto the relevant machine.
+- Download and extract the latest software release from GitHub.

-Upon cloning the repository, set up the relevant Conda environment and tools by executing the following within a shell program, after having navigated to the repository directory within the shell:
+Upon extracting the code repository, set up the relevant Conda environment and tools by executing the following within a shell program, after having navigated to the repository directory within the shell: